 As the Concurrence emphasizes, it is certainly the legislature's prerogative to define the elements of crimes and to set forth affirmative defenses.
 However, the constitutionality of enforcement tactics is a matter of judicial concern.
 The legislature is further entitled to prescribe the requirements and procedures necessary to obtain a license for otherwise-prohibited conduct.
 However, the issuance of a license cannot entail the deprivation of constitutional rights.
-Under the element-or-defense test, the legislature is imbued with the power to limit the scope of Fourth Amendment protection.
-The legislature cannot lay such a trap for the unwitting licensee, who obtains a license precisely for the purpose of achieving good-faith compliance with the law, yet who may be subject to unlimited seizures by law enforcement agents for the very conduct that the license permits.
-This is not a matter of deference to the legislature; this is a matter of freedom from unreasonable seizure under the Fourth Amendment.
+Under the element-or-defense test, the legislature is imbued with the power to limit the scope of Fourth Amendment protection.17

-&lt;sup>17 The Concurrence characterizes this concern as "an unfounded belief the legislature may seek to circumvent the Fourth Amendment in the future."
+The Concurrence characterizes this concern as "an unfounded belief the legislature may seek to circumvent the Fourth Amendment in the future."
 Concurring Opinion (Dougherty, J.) at 14 n.5.
 This is incorrect.
-The problem is not the unknown
+The problem is not the unknown motivations of future legislators.
+Rather, the constitutional issue lies in the nature of the Concurrence's proposed legal standard, which, with respect to the licensing scheme at issue, would have the present effect of delegating to the legislature the judicial prerogative to assess the constitutionality of searches and seizures in particular cases.